 1. Solvent-based or Water-based Paint

-Water-based paint is environmentally friendly and less hazardous to the workers.
+Water-based paint is environmentally friendly and less hazardous to workers.

 2. Thermoplastic Marking Paint